chaoxu/blog/posts/2013-08-16-more-algorithms-on-perfectly-balanced-photo-gallery.md

 {Problem}

     Let $a_1,\ldots,a_n$ be a sequence of positive reals.
-We want to partition it into $k$ consective subsequences, such that the maximum sum over each subsequence is minimized.
+We want to partition it into $k$ consecutive subsequences, such that the maximum sum over each subsequence is minimized.
     Formally, find $k+1$ positions $b_1=1,b_2,\ldots,b_{k},b_{k+1}=n$, such that $\max_{i=1}^{k} \sum_{j=b_i}^{b_{i+1}} a_j$ is minimized.

 $a_i = W_i/H_i$ is the aspect ratio.
 This article will explore the techniques to solve the problem in $O(kn)$ time.
 It is only a high level overview, and leaves the details unfilled.